yigidatalp/RandomForest_on_HousingPrices/README.md

-# RandomForest_on_HousingPrices
+# XGBoost_on_HousingPrices
 In this project, I used the data from housing prices dataset in Kaggle and performed feature engineering.
-Then, I implemented Random Forest technique to predict SalePrice as the target variable.
+Then, I implemented XGB Regressor technique to predict SalePrice as the target variable.

 **Skills**